raystack/siren/README.md

 ### List of available commands

+1. Serve
+    - Runs the Server  `$ go run main.go serve`

-1. Migrate
+2. Migrate
-    - Runs the DB Migrations `$ go run main.go serve`
+    - Runs the DB Migrations `$ go run main.go migrate`

-2. Upload
+3. Upload
-    - Parses a YAML File in specified format to upsert templates and rules(alerts) `$ go run main.go upload fileName.yaml`
+    - Parses a YAML File in specified format to upsert templates and rules( alerts) `$ go run main.go upload fileName.yaml`

    **Note:** Updating a template will update all associated rules(alerts).
-If some new variable is introduced in tempalte, one should always give default values.
+If some new variable is introduced in the template, one should always give default values.

 #### Sample template YAML File

 ```yaml